espaces-marx/ai-radicals/guide_en.md

 - **AI doesn’t "understand" in the human sense:** It assembles information to respond.
 It doesn’t replace collective reflection or in-depth political analysis.
 - **It can fabricate information** (these are called "hallucinations").
 Always verify important facts with reliable sources (articles, reports, comrades).
-- **It doesn’t do the activism in your place:** It’s a tool, not a comrade.
+- **It won't do your campaigning for you:** It’s a tool, not a comrade.
 Use it to assist you, not to make decisions.

 ### Militant Precautions